Lercher/CocoR/Readme.md

 This code includes these enhancements

-* token inheritance -
+* Token Inheritance -
 A typical usage scenario for the extension would be to allow keywords as identifiers based on a parsing context that expects an identifier.

-* autocomplete information -
+* Autocomplete Information -
 If the switch -ac is set, the generator produces a parser that records to any parsed terminal symbol all alternative terminal symbols that would be valid instead of the actually parsed token.

-* symbol tables -
+* Symbol Tables -
 Having autocomplete information is quite useless for token classes, unless you can specify from where you will take all valid identifiers.
 In this version